National Library of Sweden, A 183

 Origin

 Germany, 13th century, second half, or 14th century, first half.
-The calendar's inclusion of saints like Willibald, bishop of Eichstätt, Rupert, bishop of Worms (and Salzburg), and the 300 Martyrs of Cologne seems to place the manuscript in Germany, and possibly its western part, or the surrounding area.
+The calendar's inclusion of saints like Willibald, bishop of Eichstätt, Rupert, bishop of Worms (and Salzburg), and the 300 Martyrs of Cologne seems to place the manuscript in Germany, and possibly its western part, or its neighbouring areas.
 Notable is the feast of 79 Martyrs on 21 February, which, according to Grotefend, is observed only in Cologne and Utrecht (Grotefend (1898), p.
 167), and, according to Beckman, in Cologne, Utrecht, and Worms (Beckman (1912), p.
 97).
 Here, it is erroneously designated as ‘89 martyrs’ (f.
 2v).
 Also notable is the fact that St Columbanus is included twice: both on October 24 and November 21.
 Both of these dates for the feast occur in Mainz and Worms (Grotefend (1898), p.
 81).
-The ‘Maurine uirginis’ listed on March 10 is, presumably, the St Mariana (also Marina) who is associated with the St Agapa who is celebrated on the same day (see Ökumenisches Heiligenlexikon, March 10).
-A ‘Maurine virginis’ is found on March 10 also in a calendar from Cologne found in Cambridge, University Library, MS Add.
+The ‘Maurine uirginis’ listed on March 10 is, presumably, the St Mariana (also Marina) who is associated with the St Agapa celebrated on the same day (see Ökumenisches Heiligenlexikon, March 10).
+A ‘Maurine virginis’ is found on March 10 also in a calendar from Cologne found in Cambridge University Library, MS Add.
 3323 (Pink (2021)).
 Notable is also the feast of St Serapion on November 14, in northern Europe observed, according to Grotefend, only in Utrecht (Grotefend (1898), p.
 167).
 St Euverte, otherwise observed mainly in France, is celebrated also in Utrecht, Liège and Worms.
 Also notable is St Sigo (Sequanus), who is otherwise strongly associated with northern France.

 Provenance

 Based on the note ‘C XV’ on LCI, a former librarian believes that the manuscript may have belonged to King Charles XV of Sweden and Norway.
-The signa ‘140 ’on LCI and ‘324 ’on the Spine have not been identified.
+The signa ‘140 ’on LCI and ‘324’ on the Spine have not been identified.